Jake-Short/jake-short/README.md

 ### About me...

 I'm a 17 year old with a passion for web and mobile development.
-I mainly work with React and React frameworks for web development, and have used React Native to make mobile apps.
-I'm now venturing into native iOS development!
+I mainly work with React for web development, and have used React Native to make mobile apps.
+I also develop native mobile applications for iOS  using Swift and SwiftUI!

 - 🔭 I’m currently working on making small iOS projects to help my native development skills.